Image color transfer

-Color mapping is a function that maps (transforms) the colors of one (source) image to the colors of another (target) image.
+Image color transfer is a function that maps (transforms) the colors of one (source) image to the colors of another (target) image.
 A color mapping may be referred to as the algorithm that results in the mapping function or the algorithm that transforms the image colors.
-Color mapping is also sometimes called color transfer or, when grayscale images are involved, brightness transfer function (BTF); it may also be called photometric camera calibration or radiometric camera calibration.
+The image modification process is sometimes called color transfer or, when grayscale images are involved, brightness transfer function (BTF); it may also be called photometric camera calibration or radiometric camera calibration.

-The term color mapping is a bit of a misnomer since most common algorithms transfer both color and shading.
+The term image color transfer is a bit of a misnomer since most common algorithms transfer both color and shading.
 (Indeed, the example shown on this page predominantly transfers shading other than a small orange region within the image that is adjusted to yellow.)